SavvyTools/ez-constructs/API.md

 Register a Docker Image Asset.

 Returns the parameters that can be used to refer to the asset inside the template.

+The synthesizer must rely on some out-of-band mechanism to make sure the given files are actually placed in the returned location before the deployment happens.
+This can be by writing the instructions to the asset manifest (for use by the `cdk-assets` tool), by relying on the CLI to upload files (legacy behavior), or some other operator controlled mechanism.

 ###### `asset`<sup>Required</sup> <a name="asset" id="ez-constructs.CustomSynthesizer.addDockerImageAsset.parameter.asset"></a>